leonardocerliani/machines_setup/VS_code_ssh_port_fw.md

 ### Create a local `.ssh/config` file
-First, you want to add one more file to your local ssh directory, specifically `~/.ssh/config`.
+First, you want to add one more file to your local ssh directory (i.e. the .ssh directory on your laptop), namely `~/.ssh/config`.
 In this file you will describe your connection to storm with the following lines:

 ```bash
 Host storm